 After a stint filming native trackers in the Kalahari, now middle-aged Craig returns to his fraught cape, emotionally spent and disconnected.
 He finds a lot of ways to say he’d become an asshole without actually saying it, and when the only shot of his wife in the entire hour and a half is a blurry silhouette in a quick cut-away, we think, uh, yeah.

 At first shy and skittish as any wild animal would be when a giant human gets up in its face, the octopus’ natural curiosity quickly gets the best of her, and soon she’s reaching out a tentacle to touch Craig’s hands and explore his face.
-He describes her as alien-like, but imagine the picture she’s forming of his huge plastic-and-glass eyes on skin as pliable as a jellyfish.
+He describes her as alien-like, but imagine the picture she’s forming of his huge, hard plastic eyes on skin as pliable as a jellyfish.
 It’s a match made in the Star Wars cantina.

 After the meet-cute, we get the typical Act II: the guy’s stupid behavior scares the girl off, so he resorts to stalking her.
 The stunning underwater cinematography by Roger Horrocks has us forgetting that Craig is free-diving, which means he has to surface every two or three minutes, and he’s out there all day, every day.
 Time is shown via intermittent titles – Day 2, Day 24, Day 101, etc – and we realize Craig is obsessed, which he does admit.
-He thinks about the octopus even when he’s not in the water, even dreams about her, the details of which we are thankfully not given, as I’m thinking some combo of face-hugger and French kissing.
+He thinks about the octopus even when he’s not in the water, even dreams about her, the details of which we are thankfully not given.

-His efforts, though, do serve to make us fall as in love with the octopus as he has.
-Each new encounter illuminates more of her intelligence and the world she operates in, and as great acting is all in the eyes, so they say, we’re treated to many close-ups of hers, now open and inquisitive, now squinty and suspicious.
+His efforts, though, do serve to make us fall in love with the octopus as much as he has.
+Each new encounter illuminates more of her intelligence and the world she operates in, and as great acting is all in the eyes, we’re treated to many close-ups of hers, now open and inquisitive, now squinty and suspicious.
 She flirts and teases, she plays with a school of fish, she walks along the ocean floor on two tentacles, the others fanned out like a big hoop skirt.

 As octopi are solitary, this plot doesn’t give Craig a romantic rival, but it does provide a deadly nemesis, and you probably guessed right – it’s a shark.
 This one is near blind and dressed in pinstripes, hence the name Pajama Shark, which, ok, best shark name ever.
 Pajama Shark is too small to threaten Craig, so the focus is all on her peril.

-Eventually she does recover, grows back her tentacle and returns to her routine, which now includes Craig.
-At the start of the film, he informed us that octopi only live a year, so by the time the title ‘Day 324’ comes up, we know to grab the box of tissues.
+Eventually the octopus recovers, grows back her tentacle and allows Craig back into her life, which is coming to its natural close.
+At the start of the film, Craig informed us that octopi only live a year, so by the time the title ‘Day 324’ comes up, we know to grab the box of tissues.
 One of the final shots is the octopus clinging to Craig’s chest as he gently strokes her, and I tell you, I haven’t cried that much since Old Yeller.

 His year with the octopus leaves Craig with a renewed spirit, and the film ends with him speaking of the joy of watching his teenage son fall in love with the sea.
 Before she passed, our octopus had 500,000 babies, so we hold out hope for a sequel, where Craig’s son meets one of her children, and they fall in love too.